-2012-2013 Politics Courses
+2013-2014 Politics Courses

 International Relations: Conflict and Cooperation in Global Politics

 Kenneth Waltz famously wrote, “Wars occur because there is nothing to prevent them.”
 Is this true?
 If so, what is to blame?
 Is it human nature or the anarchical structure of the international system that leads to conflict, and how are today’s conflicts different from those of the past?
 Is world peace possible?
 We will investigate these questions, analyzing contemporary international politics through various theoretical lenses.
 In an increasingly interconnected and interdependent world, international peace and security are not only military concerns but also economic, human rights, and environmental protection issues.
 Is the United States, with its superior military, the world’s most powerful state?
 Or is it China, due to its growing economy?
 On what basis and through what mechanisms do nongovernmental organizations, such as Human Rights Watch and Greenpeace, and transnational social movements for women’s and indigenous people’s rights challenge states’ sovereignty and influence their actions?
 Beginning with an examination of the historical development of the modern international system, we will explore different theories and approaches to the study of international relations and discuss sources and uses of power in the global arena.
-Applying the various theoretical perspectives, we will investigate the evolving nature of violence, including terrorism, that spills across borders; the growing gap between the world’s rich and poor; the role of international law in global politics; and the ethics of humanitarian intervention.
+Applying the various theoretical perspectives, we will investigate the evolving nature of violence, including terrorism, that spills across borders, the growing gap between the world’s rich and poor, the role of international law in global politics, and the ethics of humanitarian intervention.

-To many politicians, pundits, and people in general, the social and political scene in the United States in the 21st century appears to be one of turmoil, disagreement, division, and instability.
-We regularly hear about a polarized and deadlocked political class.
-We read about increasing class and religious differences and the alleged divides between Wall Street and Main Street or between those who are secular and those who are religious.
-And we see often-disturbing images at so-called “Tea Party” rallies and “Occupy Wall Street” demonstrations.
-This seminar will explore the veracity of these recent impressions of the American sociopolitical scene and examine these current trends and developments in the much needed appropriate historical and long-term context.
-Via the numerous tools of social science, we will explore the various facets of populism and polarization and ask the questions: Is America actually polarized and deeply divided?
-What are the social and policy implications of polarization?
-Is policymaking forever deadlocked, or can real political progress be made?
-How does all of this play into the 2012 elections?
+Despite frequent pleas from President Obama for national social and political unity and the rise of groups like “No Labels,” the seemingly never-ending sociopolitical polarization appears to be the new norm in American political life.
+To many politicians, pundits, and people alike, the social and political scene in the United States in the 21st century appears to be one of turmoil, disagreement, division, and instability.
+We regularly hear about a polarized and deadlocked political class; we read about increasing class and religious differences—from the alleged divides between Wall Street and Main Street to those who are secular and those who are religious; and we often see disturbing images from the so-called “Tea Party” rallies and Occupy Wall Street demonstrations.
+This seminar will explore the puzzle of how to move on from this divided state.
+While the course will briefly examine the veracity of these recent impressions of the American sociopolitical scene, we will center our course on the question: Is policymaking forever deadlocked, or can real political progress be made?
+Moreover, what are the social and policy implications of polarization?
+How does President Obama govern in this political epoch, and are the political parties representing the will of the people?
+What about the 2014 elections?
 What are we to make of the frequent calls for change and for healing America’s divisions?
 This seminar seeks to examine these questions and deeper aspects of American political culture today.
-After reviewing some basics of political economy, we will study American political cultures from a variety of vantage points—and a number of different stories will emerge.
+After reviewing some basics of the political economy, we will study American political cultures from a variety of vantage points; and a number of different stories will emerge.
 We will cover a lot of ground—from America’s founding to today.
-We will be looking at numerous aspects of American social and political life, from examining the masses, political elites, Congress, and policymaking communities to social movements, the media, and America’s position in a global community.
-We will be talking about politically charged and often divisive issues, including abortion, immigration, race relations, and homosexuality.
-This seminar will be an open, nonpartisan forum for discussion and debate.
-As such, this course will be driven by data, not dogma.
-We will use modern political economy approaches, based in logic and evidence, to find answers to contemporary public policy problems and questions of polarization.
-We will treat this material as social scientists, not ideologues.
-Prior courses in American history and the social sciences are required.
+We will look at numerous aspects of American social and political life—from examining the masses, political elites, Congress, and policymaking communities to social movements, the media, and America’s position in a global community—all with a focus on policy and moving the country forward.
+This course will be driven by data, not dogma.
+We will use modern political economy approaches based in logic and evidence to find answers to contemporary public policy problems and questions of polarization.
+We will treat this material as social scientists—not as ideologues.
+Prior course work in American history and the social sciences is required.